b246wang/Word-Auto-Correction/README.md

 # Word-Auto-Correction
-Auto correct a paragraph or an article to the paragraph you want
+Auto correct/modify any piece of text to the text you want

+Input the text and when it reaches EOF, it will output the text after correction